github-aws-runners/terraform-aws-github-runner/docs/modules/internal/compute-provider-refactor.md

 }

 compute_provider = {
+  aws = {
     ec2 = {
       ami = {
         id_ssm_parameter = {
           arn = aws_ssm_parameter.runner_ami.arn
         }
         kms_key = {
           arn = aws_kms_key.runner_ami.arn
         }
       }
     }
   }
+}
 ```

-The populated `ec2` block tells both multi-runner routing and runner-config dispatch which provider implementation exists and must therefore be known during planning.
-Canonical translation preserves that wrapper, and the `module.runner_configs` input forwards it unchanged at the runner-config boundary.
+The populated `aws.ec2` leaf tells both multi-runner routing and runner-config dispatch which provider implementation exists and must therefore be known during planning.
+Canonical translation preserves both namespace levels, and the `module.runner_configs` input forwards the wrapper unchanged at the runner-config boundary.
 The `orchestration_provider` wrapper follows the same exact-one rule.
 Within the compute block, each ownership-wrapper object tells Terraform that the corresponding policy exists; its `arn` may safely be computed.
 At this internal boundary, `ssm.kms_key_id`, the derived `orchestration_provider.webhook.queue.kms_key_id`, and values such as `observability.logs.kms_key_id` remain nullable scalar inputs even when their ARNs are unknown until apply.
 The public source of the derived queue key is `experimental.orchestration_provider.webhook.queue.encryption.kms_master_key_id`.

 For experimental multi-runner v2, global `experimental.ssm.kms_key_id` encrypts shared GitHub App parameters created by the module, configures the webhook with the same key, and adds matching decrypt permissions to every runner config so its control-plane functions can read those credentials.
 Parameters selected through existing `*_ssm` references retain their external encryption and access requirements.
 The global key's value may be unknown until apply.
 It does not select encryption for runtime-created runner parameters.
 Queue encryption is a separate global contract, may use a different CMK, and reaches only the scale-up consumer and job-retry publisher policies inside the webhook orchestration provider.